Table of Contents

 6. Promotes Removal Of Energetic Blockages

 The sound vibrations are opened and made clear, the chakras are balanced, and trapped energy is released throughout the sound therapy session.
 Consider it similar to an energetic deep tissue massage that leaves you feeling renewed and victorious.
 Experiencing physical effects like tingling in the hands or a feeling of heat or cold.
-It involves breathing into these feelings without getting attached to them and allowing them feeling to dissolve.
+It involves breathing into these feelings without getting attached to them and allowing them to dissolve.

 7. Improve Interpersonal Relationships